How to Use SnowSQL to Interact with Snowflake

 create snowflake database

-This command then will create table called emp_basic.
+This command will then create a table called emp_basic.

 create or replace table emp_basic (